MarcusHoltz/marcusholtz.github.io/_posts/2026-02-21-zammad-knowledge-base-export.md

 ---
 layout: post
-title: Zammad Helpdesk Knowledge Base Export To Static Site
+title: Backup Zammad Helpdesk's Knowledge Base To a Static Site
 description: Take your current Zammad knowledge base and export to a static site.
 date: 2026-02-21 11:33:00 -0700
 categories: [DevOps, Support]